Sawmilling and planing of wood — Strategic Scorecard

 -

-CS05Labor Integrity & Modern Slavery Risk 2View CS05 attribute detailsHeightened regulatory oversight is mitigating systemic labor risks.
+CS05Labor Integrity & Modern Slavery Risk 2 solutions 2View CS05 attribute detailsHeightened regulatory oversight is mitigating systemic labor risks.
 While the industry historically contended with opaque supply chains, mandatory due diligence frameworks like the EU Deforestation Regulation (EUDR) and the US Lacey Act have forced a paradigm shift toward auditable transparency for major market participants.

 - Metric: OECD-linked primary processors are increasingly adopting blockchain and GIS-based traceability, covering an estimated 60-70% of high-volume timber flows.